BenAyedJr08/minecraft-jukebox/README.md

 Then you can add the rest of the parts and finish with the top part with the push buttons and the potentiometer fixed beforehand.
 And there you go ! here is your minecraft jukebox !

 <img width="560" height="462" alt="image" src="https://github.com/user-attachments/assets/d723137d-a1d5-4cf6-ae30-12b351c838c3" />

+# Important

+Initially, the assembly had all the components including the electronics and how they are assembled, but the file was exceeding the limit and couldn't be uploaded to github so I removed them from the assembly.